OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/store-sendgrid-php-how-to-send-email.md

      // Generate curl request
      $session = curl_init($request);

-     // Tell curl toouse HTTP POST
+     // Tell curl to use HTTP POST
      curl_setopt ($session, CURLOPT_POST, true);

-     // Tell curl that this is hello body of hello POST curl_setopt ($session, CURLOPT_POSTFIELDS, $params);
+     // Tell curl that this is the body of the POST curl_setopt ($session, CURLOPT_POSTFIELDS, $params);

-     // Tell curl not tooreturn headers, but do return hello response curl_setopt($session, CURLOPT_HEADER, false);
+     // Tell curl not to return headers, but do return the response curl_setopt($session, CURLOPT_HEADER, false);
      curl_setopt($session, CURLOPT_RETURNTRANSFER, true);